rust-lang/cc-rs/README.md

 When using C++ library compilation switch, the `CXX` and `CXXFLAGS` env variables are used instead of `CC` and `CFLAGS` and the C++ standard library is linked to the crate target.
-Remember that C++ does name wrangling so `extern "C {...}` might be required to enable rust linker to find your functions.
+Remember that C++ does name mangling so `extern "C {...}` might be required to enable rust linker to find your functions.

 ## CUDA C++ support